Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 How long will it take?

-Given the mandatory 60-day waiting period in Republic County, KS, on average a Kansas divorce cannot be finalized sooner than 2 months after filing for divorce.
+Given the mandatory 60-day waiting period in Kansas, on average a divorce in Republic County cannot be finalized sooner than 2 months after filing for divorce.

-The fastest way to get a divorce is for spouses to settle on custody, support, and property within the waiting period.
+The fastest way to get a divorce in Republic County is for spouses to settle on custody, support, and property within the waiting period.

 Definitely, the longer it takes the spouses to resolve all the divorce-related issues, the longer it will take the court to finalize a divorce.
 To make matters faster, divorcing couples are strongly encouraged to use some professional help, for example, mediation or legal representation.